portari/MediaPipeUnityPlugin_PoseSampleGPU_Android/README.md

 Pose running on Android´s GPU

-Build on Unity3D Editor on Windows, Unity 2021.3.5f1
+Build on Unity3D Editor on Windows, Unity 2021.3.5f1 and MediaPipeUnityPlugin 0.10.0

 Prebuilt package and samples from with https://github.com/homuler/MediaPipeUnityPlugin